Fukki/Tera-Proxy-Gui/README.md

 Caali next-gen proxy change run to "node bin\index.js"<br/>

 # Noted module manager
-dont faster checked and unchecked you will got checked<br/>
+dont faster checked and unchecked you will got checked stuck<br/>
 if you got bug just press Refresh and see again<br/>

 **Update**<br/>